Janet Daley: Early life and education

 Daley is Jewish.
-She studied philosophy at the University of California at Berkeley, following which, in 1965, she moved to Britain, where she received an MPhil in philosophy at the University of London.
+She studied philosophy at the University of California at Berkeley, following which, in 1965, she moved to Britain, where she received a Master of Philosophy at the University of London.

 Career

 Teaching

 Daley then taught philosophy at the Open University, the University of London and the Royal College of Art.
 While teaching philosophy, she developed an interest in the philosophy of design and in 1982 published Design Creativity and Understanding Design Objectives for Design Studies (Vol. 3, No 3).
 She contributed to what later became recognised as an influential conference on design methods held at Portsmouth Polytechnic School of Architecture in 1967, which led to the book Design Methods in Architecture (1969), edited by Geoffrey Broadbent and Anthony Ward.
-Her contribution, titled "A philosophical critique of behaviourism in architectural design", was an early critique of the then much favoured architecture theorist Christopher Alexander.

 Journalism

 Daley left academia in 1987 to become a journalist.
-She wrote for The Times, The Sunday Times, The Independent and The Spectator.
-In 1989, she became a columnist for The Independent, followed in 1990 by The Times, before moving to The Sunday Telegraph in 1996.

 Political views

 During the 1960s, while a student, Daley identified as a Marxist.
 During the 1980s, she was a member of Hornsey Labour Party.

 In a 2003 article titled "Up from Liberalism", she relates how her political views shifted from a leftist to a conservative viewpoint based on her early years in the UK.
 Of great significance in her ideological shift was the class structure in the UK, something she had not encountered in the United States, and exemplified she believed by a working class with limited aspirations.
 She noted, for instance, that "the left-wing elite castigated teachers for attempting to correct the working-class accents and dialects that help trap children in the limitations of their own backgrounds."

 Daley opposed reducing the age of consent for homosexuals to that of heterosexuals.
 Writing in The Times, she described gay life as "aggressive freemasonry", and argued that homosexuality led to "childlessness, instability and mortal danger from Aids."

-Daley supported the Leave campaign in the 2016 United Kingdom European Union membership referendum.

-She was a vocal supporter of the Conservative Party in the 2019 United Kingdom general election.

 She has described the Trumpist interpretation of "political power and its uses [as] not just controversial [but] stark staring mad."

 Personal life

 Daley married in 1967 and has two daughters.

-She has since become a British citizen which at the time meant the US cancelled her US citizenship.